noahehall/theBookOfNoah/0current/security/websecurity.md

   - malvertising: deploying malware through ad networks
   - insecure dependencies: all third-party code, and all third-party liraries are liable to have securty issues
+  - trusting anything from third party code, to services, to content

 - fallout